alttch/bma-info/eva4/include/alarms.rst

 Note that triggered and triggered + latched alarm operations are different, despite the user may see the same notification.

+If an alarm or user is deleted, its subscriptions are kept so if a new alarm with the same OID/user with the same login is created, the subscriptions are restored.

 Defining alarms
 ===============